free hit

 “He’s a con man,” Crumb says of the reptile that got Adam and Eve booted from the Garden of Eden.
 “The serpent represents that part of cleverness and persuasion and deception and flattery, all those qualities which humans are so good at but that we don’t consider our finest virtues.”

 Maybe they’re right.
-But still, in my personal Varieties of Women (Crumb’s history, “from zaftig cave dwellers to Playboy Playmates,” of the female of the species), Eve would eat the fruit for one reason only: because she wanted to be smarter than God.
+But still, in my personal Varieties of Women (Crumb’s history, “from zaftig cave dwellers to Playboy Playmates,” of the female of the species), Eve would eat the fruit for one reason only: she wanted to be smarter than God.

 Previously: Doubt: A Syllabus; King Solomon, funny man; and In the beginning, again, with Alter and Twain